csaf-poc/csaf_distribution/docs/csaf_aggregator.md

 ```

 Once the config is good, you can run the aggregator periodically
+in two modes: full and interim.

-in two modes.
-For instance using `cron` on Ubuntu and after placing
+Here is a complete example using `cron` on Ubuntu: After placing
 the config file in `/etc/csaf_aggregator.toml` and making sure
 its permissions only allow the user `www-data` to read it: